 Military service-connected disability payments are not taxable.
 However, if you receive a disability pension based on years of service, in most cases you must include it in your income.

 Other disability-related payments that are not taxable include:

 See IRS Publication 525, Taxable and Nontaxable Income.

 Also, most of an individual's Social Security disability benefits are not taxed.
 For more information, see Nolo's article on the taxation of Social Security disability benefits.

 If you have a physical or mental disability that limits your being employed, or substantially limits one or more of your major life activities, such as performing manual tasks, walking, speaking, breathing, learning, and working, you can deduct your impairment-related work expenses.
 These are expenses for care and other disability-related services at your place of work or outside of your workplace that are also needed for you to do your work.
 For example, a blind person could deduct the cost of employing a reader for work and a deaf person could deduct the cost of a sign language interpreter used during work meetings.

-If you qualify for this deduction, your impairment-related work expenses are not subject to the 10% of adjusted gross income limit that applies when you deduct medical expenses as a personal itemized deduction, or to the 2% of AGI limit that applies to deducting unreimbursed job expenses as a miscellaneous itemized deduction.
+If you qualify for this deduction, your impairment-related work expenses are not subject to the 7.5% of adjusted gross income limit that applies when you deduct medical expenses as a personal itemized deduction.